Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 And that mindset is shared by a lot more people than the establishment thinks.

-We won't until there's a you know presidential race, and if all this as it is now maintains itself and grows.
+Now, how big it is, we won't know until there's a presidential race and if all this, as it is now, maintains itself and grows.

 But there's sheer panic everywhere in professional political circles.

-You can see it, here's the evidence of it.
+You can see it.

-Uh, each and every day, you see the futility.
+Each and every day, you see the futility.

-I guarantee you, well, I can't guarantee you, but I'm pretty sure.
+Well, I can't guarantee you, but I'm pretty sure.

-Watching a debate last night, certain anti-Trump people, be they pro-Rubio, be they pro-cruz, be they pro-establishment, whatever, were probably thinking, all right, finally, finally, this guy's been exposed.
+Watching a debate last night, certain anti-Trump people, be they pro-Rubio, be they pro-Cruz, be they pro-establishment, whatever, were probably thinking, all right, finally, finally, this guy's been exposed.

 This Trump guy's been exposed, and he's nothing there.

-The guy can't handle an assault, he can't handle an illegitimate criticism.
+The guy can't handle an assault.

-The guy's got nothing, he's just a big wad of nothing.
+He's just a big wad of nothing.

 And those same people, if they've seen the Trump rally today, have lost all that enthusiasm, and they're sitting there back in the depths of depression, wondering what the hell happened last night.